pingcap/website/markdown-pages/terms/cookie-policy.md

     Targeting cookies are used to help in providing users with adverts that are relevant to them by collecting information about their browsing habits and Site usage.
 They can also be used to allow third parties to display relevant and personalized ads to users through their networks, to measure the effectiveness of advertising campaigns and to limit the number of times you see the same advert.

 ## Third-Party Cookies

 In some special cases, we also use cookies provided by trusted third parties.
 The following section details which third party cookies you might encounter through this site.

 * This site uses Google Analytics which is one of the most widespread and trusted analytics solutions on the web for helping us to understand how you use the site and ways that we can improve your experience.
 These cookies may track things such as how long you spend on the site and the pages that you visit so we can continue to produce engaging content.

   For more information on Google Analytics cookies, see the official [Google Analytics](https://analytics.google.com/analytics/web/) page.

-* This site uses the Agolia search API to provide in-site search services, which may track the keywords you search to provide better search experience.
-For more information on Agolia cookies, see the [Agolia](https://www.algolia.com/) page.
+* This site uses the Algolia search API to provide in-site search services, which may track the keywords you search to provide better search experience.
+For more information on Algolia cookies, see the [Algolia](https://www.algolia.com/) page.

 ## Disabling Cookies